Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 ```

-#### Example - Connecting with username and password to a Redis standalone
+#### Example - Connecting with Username and Password to a Redis Standalone

 ```
 addresses = [NodeAddress(host="redis.example.com", port=6379)]